RichardScottOZ/Comic-Analysis/README.md

 - A Deep Learning Pipeline for the Synthesis of Graphic Novels - https://computationalcreativity.net/iccc21/wp-content/uploads/2021/09/ICCC_2021_paper_52.pdf

-# TODO
+# Basic Process

+Find comics
+- amazon
+- dark horse
+- calibre [humble bundle, drive thru etc.]
+- TODO; neon ichigan scraping? new humble bundle
+    - deal with duplicate comics - no point having two copies in embeddings

+Convert to pages - from pdf/cbz etc.

+Use VLMS to get panel text for each page

+Use Fast-RCNN to get panel boxes and coords

+Join together into DataSpec for modelling
+- coco_to_dataspec

+Make perfect match subset for training properly
+- \train_with_perfect_matches_parallel.py

+Train model
+- users closure_lite_dataset - closure_lite_simple_framework - train_closure_lite_simple
+- original version on github
+- updated version here in copilot vscode

+Embeddings
 - Run model to make embeddings

+## Perfect Match Notes

-- Make sure text is as close to right panels as we can
+- Make sure text is as close to right panels as we can - same number from rcnn and vlm
+    - Train with this dataset
 - We got 25% alignment betwen fast-rcnn and various vlm runs - so need to work out what is best and affordable there
     - do we need to ocr fast rcnn
 - Consider cover identification by embedding